Conflict and Mediation, MACM

 The MA in Conflict and Mediation prepares students to work as mediators or conciliators in a variety of industries.
 The program includes Mediation Certification from the Chicago Center for Conflict Resolution, a non-profit partner of Roosevelt, and real-world mediation experience.
 Coursework includes the full range of societal conflict, from familial and interpersonal conflict to public and community conflict.

 Mediators work in courts, government, education, health care, human resources, project management, customer service, politics, insurance, and sales.
 Common employers include corporations, educational institutions, health care organizations, insurance companies, and banks.
-The degree can enhance professionals' ability to manage conflict in their current organizations.
+The degree can also enhance a professional's ability to manage conflict in their current organization.
 Professionals in the fields of organizational development, human resources, law, and criminal justice can make ready use of the variety of skills learned in this program.

 Roosevelt's is the only degree in Conflict and Mediation in the Chicago region that embeds the Chicago Center for Conflict Resolution's Certification, as well as practicums with real mediation clients.
 That means students get to perform actual supervised mediation during the program.
 The university's longstanding dedication to social justice principles provides a helpful ethical framework for the curriculum.